Leon-Fray/data-engineering/RevelProject/README.md

 In this project, I designed and implemented an end-to-end data pipeline that consists of several stages:

--Extracted data from NYC Trip Record Data website and loaded it into Google Cloud Storage for further processing.
+1. Extracted data from NYC Trip Record Data website and loaded it into Google Cloud Storage for further processing.
--Transformed and modeled the data using fact and dimensional data modeling concepts using Python on Jupyter Notebook.
+2. Transformed and modeled the data using fact and dimensional data modeling concepts using Python on Jupyter Notebook.
--Using ETL, I orchestrated the data pipeline on Mage and loaded the transformed data into Google BigQuery.
+3. Using ETL, I orchestrated the data pipeline on Mage and loaded the transformed data into Google BigQuery.
--Developed a dashboard on Looker Studio.
+4. Developed a dashboard on Looker Studio.

 Since this is a data engineering project, my emphasis is primarily on the engineering aspect with a lesser emphasis on analytics and dashboard development.